The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Methods

 \subsection{DREAMS Simulations}

-This work makes use of data products from the DREAMS suites of simulations \citep[][]{Rose_2025}.\ignorespaces \footnote{\href{https://www.dreams-project.org/}{dreams-project.org} } In particular, we use the zoom-in simulations from the CDM suite \citep{CDM_Centrals_2025}.
-Each target halo falls within the mass range $5\times10^{11}~{\rm M}_\odot < M_{\rm Halo} < 2.0\times10^{12}~{\rm M}_\odot$, roughly corresponding to the mass of the Milky Way halo \citep{Callingham_2019,Wang_2020_MW}, where $M_{\rm Halo}$ is the sum of all mass within $R_{200}$ (\citeauthor{Springel_2005} \citeyear{Springel_2005}).
-There are a total of 2048 simulations in the DREAMS Milky Way CDM suite: 1024 DMO simulations as well as a corresponding pair of 1024 simulations with baryon physics included.
+This work uses data products from the DREAMS suites of Milky Way-mass halos with cold dark matter \citepalias{Rose_2025,CDM_Centrals_2025}.\ignorespaces \footnote{\href{https://www.dreams-project.org/}{dreams-project.org} } Each target halo falls within the mass range $5\times10^{11}~{\rm M}_\odot < M_{\rm Halo} < 2.0\times10^{12}~{\rm M}_\odot$, roughly corresponding to the mass of the Milky Way halo \citep{Callingham_2019,Wang_2020_MW}, where $M_{\rm Halo}$ is the sum of all mass within $R_{200}$ (\citeauthor{Springel_2005} \citeyear{Springel_2005}).
+There are 2048 simulations in the DREAMS Milky Way CDM suite: 1024 DMO simulations as well as a corresponding pair of 1024 simulations with baryon physics included.
 Each pair has the same initial conditions, such that the same halo is simulated twice.

 The hydrodynamic simulations are based on the IllustrisTNG (hereafter simply TNG) physics model~\citep{Marinacci_2018,Naiman_2018,Nelson_2018,Pillepich_2018b,Springel_2018,Pillepich_2019, Nelson_2019a, Nelson_2019b}.
 TNG is built on the moving Voronoi mesh code {\sc arepo} \citep{Springel_2010}.
-The TNG model implements a wide range of astrophysical processes including (but not limited to) feedback from stars, the growth of supermassive black holes, feedback from AGN, cosmological expansion of the universe, gravity, dark matter, and galactic winds; we refer the reader to~\citet{Pillepich_2018} for a complete description of the TNG model.
+The TNG model implements a wide range of astrophysical processes, including (but not limited to) feedback from stars, the growth of supermassive black holes, feedback from AGN, cosmological expansion of the universe, gravity, dark matter, and galactic winds; we refer the reader to~\citet{Pillepich_2018} for a complete description of the TNG model.

-The DREAMS halos are selected using an iterative zoom-in process \citep[described in detail in][]{Rose_2025,CDM_Centrals_2025}.
+The DREAMS halos are selected using an iterative zoom-in process (described in detail in \citetalias{Rose_2025}, \citetalias{CDM_Centrals_2025}).
 Briefly, the halos are selected initially from a low-resolution $(100~{\rm Mpc}/h)^3$ DMO simulation and are then resimulated with DMO zooms.
 The target halos of the intermediate zooms are selected to have masses of $5\times10^{11}~{\rm M}_\odot < M_{\rm Halo} < 2.0\times10^{12}~{\rm M}_\odot$ and no massive~($M_{\rm Halo} > 10^{12}~{\rm M}_\odot$) galaxy within $1$~Mpc at $z~\!\!=~\!\!0$.
 These zoom-in systems are then resimulated with hydrodynamics and baryonic feedback turned on and increasing the resolution of all particles within $5R_{200}$.